httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 ## HTTP/1.x Back Ends {#h1-backends}

-It is common for content delivery network (CDN) infrastructure to support different HTTP versions on the front end and back end.
+It is common for Content Delivery Network (CDN) infrastructure to support different HTTP versions on the front end and back end.
 For instance, the client-facing edge might support HTTP/2 and HTTP/3 while communication to backend servers is done using HTTP/1.1.
 Unlike connection coalescing, the CDN